AlejandroPenaloza/PersonalityGroup/README.md

         - K-Means Clustering

-**After importing the dataset and implementing Data Wrangling, the program continues with EDA (Exploratory Data Analysis) in order to go on with the Data Analysis focus and developing part.**
+**After importing the dataset and implementing Data Wrangling, the program continues with EDA (Exploratory Data Analysis) in order to go on with the Data Analysis focus and developing part.
-.
+With our dataset cleaned now will be separated into numerical data and categorical data**